Jacksonville Human Rights Commission

 Title VI of the Civil Rights Act of 1964

 The City of Jacksonville prohibits discrimination in the operation of any federally assisted program on the basis of race, color, or national origin.
 In addition, the City of Jacksonville makes every effort to assist those with limited English proficiency.
-More information can be found at the fllowing links:
+For more information on filing a complaint, please contact the Commission:

 117 W. Duval Street, Suite 350